jordanmmck/jordanmmck_react/README.md

 - styling
   - different format for "notes" vs "posts"?
   - responsiveness!
+  - put all the nav in a div that is only as wide as the body so the buttons aren't so huge
 - footer socials etc
 - make it all prettier
 - youtube playlists